Things to Do in Sitka, Alaska: A Local's Complete 2026 Guide

 At Sitka Wonders, we offer several ways to experience this coastline based on your groups budget, interest and timeline.
 All of our tours host a maximum of 6 guiests and are either led by me or one of our incredible trained naturalist so you can get the most out of your time on the water

-4-Hour Islands of Wonder Wildlife Escape ($280)
+Islands of Wonder Wildlife Boat Adventure (4 hours)

 Without a question, one of the first things I do when I arrive in Sitka to stretch my legs and give my kids a chance to run around is to walk down to the Sitka National Historical Park.
 It's free, and it immediately immerses you in the ancient old growth forest that defines this part of the world.
 Towering totem poles tell the stories of the Tlingit people, and the park’s trails lead you along the Indian River and Sitka Sound.
 You can explore on your own like we do, find a guided tour, or join a ranger led talk.